leolanese/leolanese/README.md

 <div align="left">

 <p>
-  Throughout the last fifteen years, I have developed solid experience in Software Engineer, specialising in "Front-End" using `Angular` or vanilla JS and "Full-Stack-JavaScript" paradigm using `NodeJS` framework under `Agile` and Scrum Development methodologies.
+  Throughout the last fifteen years, I have developed solid experience in Software Engineer, specialising in "Front-End" using `Angular` or vanilla JS and "Full-Stack" paradigm focus on `NodeJS` and `Python`, under `Agile` and Scrum Development methodologies.
 </p>

 <br />